Do you fall in love a little too easily?

 Either way, the only way to tell is to pull your mind away from thoughts about them.

-Find distractions (see below) that can bring you back to the present moment so that your thoughts don’t get stuck on the object of your affection.
+Make a conscious effort to find distractions (see below) that can bring you back to the present moment so that your thoughts don’t get stuck on the object of your affection.

 This will give you more time to see how things develop and to think about the situation with a clear head.

-4. Keep your friends and family close.
+4. Keep your friends and family members close.

 But doing so only speeds up the entanglement of your lives and intensifies the feelings you have for them.